 - Over 20,000 students and 4,000 staff from 150 countries

 - Ranked 10th for research impact (Times Higher Education’s ranking of the most recent Research Excellence Framework)

 - 18th overall in the Complete University Guide 2022

 - University of the Year shortlisted (Times Higher Education Awards 2021)

 - University of the Year shortlisted (The Times and Sunday Times Good University Guide 2022)

 Entry requirements for home and international students:

-- Students should normally have at least a 2:1 undergraduate degree or equivalent qualification and the professional experience outlined below.
+- Students should normally have at least a 2:2 undergraduate degree and substantive professional experience.

 - If they don't have experience of undergraduate study or only of a lower standard, the application may be considered if they have a suitable professional background, as outlined below.